Travel Notes: Latin America - Costa Rica Travel Notes.

 Costa Rica Tours

-Specialized in customized itineraries, Costa Rica Expeditions advise to plan and book a Costa Rica adventure early and think about travelling between May and November to secure some of the best lodges, most interesting sites and best logistics at lower prices.
+Specialized in customised itineraries, Costa Rica Expeditions advise to plan and book a Costa Rica adventure early and think about travelling between May and November to secure some of the best lodges, most interesting sites and best logistics at lower prices.

 You'll enjoy Costa Rica more if you can speak Spanish and you'll enjoy learning Spanish more while immersing yourself in the culture of Costa Rica.